XCOPY (artist)

 XCOPY is a London based digital artist associated with crypto art and NFTs.
 His real identity is unknown.
 He creates digital glitched artworks usually concerning death, dystopia and apathy through flashing imagery and distorted loops, with hints to the cryptocurrency community regarding concepts, mood and terminology.
 He is regarded as one of the highest selling NFT artists.

-Biography
+Career

 XCOPY started posting his digital artworks on the social media platform Tumblr, in August 2010.
 He gained online popularity throughout the years, posting more than a thousand individual works.
 In 2018, he was one of the first known artists to make NFTs out of his artworks.
 As cryptocurrency grew in popularity, initially online and among crypto enthusiasts, and later in both the digital and traditional art worlds, XCOPY's art gained increasing traction, eventually achieving record sales.

 On August 1, 2022 XCOPY released a statement on his website, declaring all of his previous and future work his work to become CC0, relinquishing copyrights to his works which were not collaborations or derivative content, hereby dedicating those rights to the public domain.